 As a chiropractor, I have found using a combination of proper diet, lifestyle changes, stress management, supplementation, and natural therapies together yields the best results for my patients.
 If you have been struggling with migraines, fine tuning each of these strategies and developing an approach that meets your specific needs may be the way to a better life.

 For the purpose of this article, I am going to provide an overview of the supplements for the prevention of migraines and some possible strategies for their use.
 For additional information on supplements that can help reduce inflammation, please read The 7 Best Natural Anti-Inflammatory Supplements.

 As of recent, most research has sought to investigate how one supplement (on its own) would affect migraines.
 Many of these studies have shown promise, but none of them are perfect.
 In fact, when measured against the standards of “acceptable” scientific results, the quality of these studies are not rated very high and the results are mixed.
 Yet, this has been the common approach used by most doctors and patients.

 For many people who suffer with migraines, only taking one supplement and not using a holistic approach usually ends with poor results and frustration.
 It is very common for me to talk with someone who suffers with migraines and hear “I tried (insert supplement) and it doesn’t work.”
-Unfortunately, the individual might have had better results, if they had used a similar supplement in a different way (as well as a holistic approach to their care).
+Unfortunately, the individual might have had better results, if they had used a similar supplement in a different way (as well as a holistic approach including chiropractic care).